michaelfester/docs/docs/reference/integrations/openai.md

 {% faq question="What types of AI tasks can I accomplish with Open AI and Glide?" answer="The OpenAI integration comes with the following functions:

-    - Analyze sentiment
+    - Analyze Sentiment of Text
     - Answer a question
     - Complete a prompt
     - Correct grammar
-    - Extract keywords
+    - Extract Keywords from Text
-    - Send a message to a bot
+    - Send Message to Bot
     - Suggest a color
     - Suggest an emoji
     - Summarize text " /%}